Bridge in Reed Township

-Bridge in Reed Township, originally known as Wiconisco Canal Aqueduct No. 3, is a historic multi-span stone arch bridge spanning Powell Creek on State Route 147 (River Road) in Reed Township, Dauphin County, Pennsylvania.
+Bridge in Reed Township, originally known as Wiconisco Canal Aqueduct No. 3, is a historic multi-span stone arch bridge spanning Powell Creek on State Route 147 (River Road) in Reed Township, Dauphin County, Pennsylvania, United States.
 It was built in 1840, as an aqueduct.
 The property measures 72 ft long by 50 ft wide.
 It is built of red and white coursed ashlar and features a belt course and continuous parapet cap.

 It was added to the National Register of Historic Places in 1988.